Position Title: Navigator Specialist

 service agencies including Medi-Cal, Social Security, In-Home Support Services, and the special education services through local education agencies.

 Ability to read and comprehend instructions, correspondence, and memos.
 Ability to write correspondence.
-Ability to effectively present information in one-on-one and small group situations to families,
+Ability to effectively present information in one-to-one and small group situations to families, individuals we serve, the community and employees of the organization.
+Ability to read, write and communicate verbally in Spanish required.

 CERTIFICATES, LICENSES, REGISTRATIONS: